 God deserves to be worshipped, adored, and glorified by all people.
 The world, however, does not worship the true God.
 Thus, Christians take the gospel into the places of our world, countries, cities, and neighborhoods where the gospel is not found, so that God may be believed and worshipped.
 The biggest mission field in the world is our own hearts.
 When we preach and apply the good news of the gospel to our own hearts, then we begin to move outward, preaching and applying the gospel to those within our radius of influence.
 Just as Jesus was sent by his Father to our broken world, so Jesus has sent us with the power of his Holy Spirit to our broken world to proclaim the good news that reconciliation with the Father is available through faith in his Son.
 God has promised to build his Church and save for himself a people who are zealous for his glory.
 He has chosen to use his people as the instrument to play the tune of the glory of God in the ears of lost sinners in hopes that the Holy Spirit will open their ears to hear and take delight in that glory.
 It isn’t so much that the people of God have a mission; it’s more that the mission of God has a people.
 At Radius, we seek to teach and demonstrate how the good news of the gospel motivates us to live our lives on mission with Jesus for the sake of his glory.

 The Radius Group is a registered 501C.3 Charitable Organization that seeks to develop students as servant-leaders and lifelong disciples of Jesus Christ.
-We do this in partnership with the local church by providing student ministries with a cadence of Gospel-Centered, extremely-affordable ministry programs throughout the year.
-All our ministry programs – Camps, Labs, Crew and Staff – team together to accomplish our mission of developing students as servant-leaders and lifelong disciple of Jesus Christ.
+We do this in partnership with the local church by providing student ministries with a cadence of Gospel-Centered, extremely-affordable ministry programs during the summer.
+Our camps and our staff program team together to accomplish our mission of developing students as servant-leaders and lifelong disciple of Jesus Christ.